joncoop/zipgrade-reporter/README.md

 1. Click "Select CSV Data" button and navigate to the CSV data file you exported.
 2. Click the "Generate Report" button.

 Generating the report takes less than a second.
 The first pages contains basic quiz summary statistics and alphabetized student summaries.
 The remaining pages contain individual score reports which be cut up and distributed to students to save paper.
+The report will also contain a summary of possible miss-scanned answers.

 <!--
 ## Donate